pygfx/pygfx/docs/guide.rst

 .. image:: _static/guide_static_cube.png

 This happens because a complete `Scene` can be rendered as-is, whereas an `Object` can not.
 As such, `gfx.show` will, when given an `Object`, create a new scene for us, add the missing lights, a camera, and a background (for visual appeal), place the object into the scene and then render the result.
 When given a `Scene`, on the other hand, it will use the input as-is, allowing you to see exactly what you've created and potentially spot any problems.

 **Canvases**

 The second main building block is the `Canvas`.
-A `Canvas` provides the surface onto which the scene should be rendered, and to use it you directly import it from wgpu-py (on top of which pygfx is built).
+A `Canvas` provides the surface onto which the scene should be rendered, and to use it we directly import it from wgpu-py (on top of which pygfx is built).
 Wgpu-py has several canvases that we can choose from, but for starters the most important one is ``auto``, which automatically selects an appropriate backend to create a window on your screen::

-    # @almarklein: Can we provide a more meaningful example
     import pygfx as gfx
     from wgpu.gui.auto import WgpuCanvas

-    canvas = WgpuCanvas()
+    canvas = WgpuCanvas(size=(200, 200), title="A cube!")
     cube = gfx.Mesh(
         gfx.box_geometry(200, 200, 200),
         gfx.MeshPhongMaterial(color="#336699"),